jonashackt/aws-cheatsheet/README.md

 or with the help of the AWS CLI and the command `aws ec2 describe-images` ([see the docs](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html)).

 Specific images - like Ubuntu 18.04 - could be found through the AWS Marketplace or specific AMI finder pages like the [ubuntu Amazon EC2 AMI Locator](https://cloud-images.ubuntu.com/locator/ec2/).

+###### AMI instance types

+There are multiple AMI instance types (see https://aws.amazon.com/premiumsupport/knowledge-center/instance-store-vs-ebs/) - especially

+* __instance store__ : is directly attached and should be used for temporary data only, instance store volumes is not persistent through instance stops
+* __EBS__: In Amazon Elastic Block Store data will retain longer - EBS volumes preserve their data through instance stops and terminations, backup is easy with EBS snapshot

 #### Lightsail (EC2 light)